35 Engaging Five Senses Activities Kids Love

 15. Play a sound-matching game

-Fill plastic eggs or medicine bottles with a variety of small items.
+Fill plastic Easter eggs or opaque medicine bottles with a variety of small items.
 Ask kids to shake them and see if they can figure out what’s inside based on sound alone.
-It’s harder than they think!
+It may be harder than they think!

 16. Decide which flower smells the best

-Let kids use their sense of smell to decide which flowers smell the best.
-You can try this with all sorts of items, and remind kids that sometimes there’s no one right answer!
+Instead of having a taste test, have a smell test.
+Collect a variety of flowers and let kids use their sense of smell to decide which one smells the best.
+You can try this with all sorts of items, like candles, essential oils, fruits, etc. and remind kids that sometimes there’s no one right answer!

 17. Write scratch-and-sniff names